hunamqlik/STEVE-MD/README.md

 -----------

-**⚠️THANKS FOR USING SILENT-SOBX-MD WHATSAPP BOT IF U HAVE ANY PROBLEM YOU CAN CONTECT ME NOTE SILENT-SOBX-MD A ANTIBAN WHATSAPP BOT BUT IF YOUR WHATSAPP ACCOUNT BANNED THEN I'M NO RESPONSE ABLE THANKYOU BY SILENTLOVER432 KING OF WHATSAPP♥️☣️🥂**
+**⚠️THANKS FOR USING STEVE-MD WHATSAPP BOT IF U HAVE ANY PROBLEM YOU CAN CONTECT ME NOTE STEVE-MD A ANTIBAN WHATSAPP BOT BUT IF YOUR WHATSAPP ACCOUNT BANNED THEN I'M NO RESPONSE ABLE THANKYOU BY STEVE-MD KING OF WHATSAPP♥️☣️🥂**

 ------------